php-guidelines/php-guidelines.github.io/index.md

 is watching.
 If other folks want to adopt what we’re doing they are welcome to do so, but that is not the aim.

+<i>Note: PHP Framework Group (PHP-FG), its standards and content of this website
-Note: PHP Framework Group (PHP-FG) is based on the work of the PHP Framework Interoperability Group (PHP-FIG), but it is a different group.
+are based on the work of the PHP Framework Interoperability Group (PHP-FIG), licensed under Creative Commons BY 3.0, but it is a very different group.</i>

 [Read more in the FAQ](/faq/)